Thursday, March 31, 2011

 Posted by Kenneth M. Walsh at 11:41 AM

 Yikes.
 Remind me to never become young and handsome and on the cover of INSTINCT magazine.
-Less than 24 hours after Eric Turner and John Odom's love story hit the Web, here's what commenters have to say.
+Less than 24 hours after Eric Turner and John Odom's love story hit the Web -- they're getting MARRIED -- here's what commenters have to say.
 (Hint: All 13 are vicious, from allegations of lying and cheating to steroids and planned M2F surgery.)
 Don't feel bad, Eric, I had three testicles too!

 (Click for maximum bitchiness)

 Posted by Kenneth M. Walsh at 9:52 AM